 When I was in high school, I love working in the cafe.
 I learned a lot about making coffee drinks and the proper way to make them.
 Over these past few years, I’ve changed the way I have my morning coffee.
 I no longer drink sugary coffee.
 I appreciate the true flavor of a nice cup of coffee.
 Unless I’m drinking a cold blended iced coffee, I feel too much sugar can take away from the coffee flavor. (that’s just my personal opinion.)
 In the morning, I either drink it black or with a tiny bit of soy milk or fat free half & half.

 The hubby likes to drink it with milk or half & half to cool the coffee down a bit.
 The problem is, whenever I buy the store bought creamers, he tends to go through them pretty fast.
 That can get expensive.
+So to keep our costs down and now that we’re watching our calorie intake, we now make our own Homemade Coffee Creamer.

 Making our own coffee creamer has now replaced the store bought version.
 It’s cheap, easy, only has a few key ingredients and of course you know what’s in it.
 After testing a few different recipes we found online, we ended up with this: